-II.2.
-Theories on the origin of life
+2.b) Theories on the origin of life

-The theories about the origin of life are not within the limits of knowledge but rather in the limits of philosophy.
-The meaning and definition of life is the most difficult and direct concept that can be presented to any common philosopher.
+These theories are not within the limits of knowledge but rather in the limits of philosophy.
+The meaning of life is the most direct and challenging concept for a philosopher.

-II.2.a) The logical approach and the broad concept of life
+2.b.1.
+The logical approach and the broad concept of life

 - The union of the soul and body